semrush/intergalactic/website/docs2/table-group/table-secondary/table-secondary.md

 tabs: Design('table-secondary'), Example('table-secondary-code')
 ---

+## Description

 **Secondary table** is a table type designed for compactly displaying a small amount of data within widgets and [cards](/components/card/).
-These tables usually have limited functionality, often just simple features like sorting.
+These tables usually have limited functionality, often simple features like sorting.

 ## Appearance